-Our most advanced synthetic lethality product candidate is ATRN-119, a clinical-stage small molecule inhibitor of ataxia telangiectasia and Rad3-related, or ATR, a kinase that plays a critical role in DDR.
-ATR is one of several key regulators of the response to defective DNA replication and DNA damage, which occurs more commonly in cancer cells than in normal cells.
+Our most advanced synthetic lethality product candidate is ATRN-119, a clinical-stage oral small molecule inhibitor of ataxia telangiectasia and Rad3-related, or ATR.
+The ataxia telangiectasia and Rad3-related (ATR) kinase is a master regulator of the DNA damage response, with key roles in cell cycle control and DNA repair following replication stress.
+Aprea Therapeutics has developed ATRN-119, the first oral macrocyclic ATR inhibitor to enter clinical trials.
 We are enrolling patients into ABOYA-119, a Phase 1/2a clinical trial to evaluate ATRN-119 under an investigational new drug application, or IND.
-The first four dose cohorts have been completed, and patients with advanced solid tumors having mutations in defined DDR-related genes continue to be enrolled into additional cohorts of the Phase 1 dose escalation part of the trial.
+The first five dose cohorts have been completed, and patients with advanced solid tumors having mutations in defined DDR-related genes continue to be enrolled into additional cohorts of the Phase 1 dose escalation part of the trial.
 The primary endpoint of this Phase 1 part is to evaluate the tolerability and pharmacokinetics of ATRN-119 when administered orally on a continuous, once-daily schedule.
-We anticipate ABOYA-119 Phase 1 readout to be available in the first quarter of 2025.
+We are planning to amend the study protocol to add a group of patients who will receive ATRN-119 twice a day and investigate the effect of food on ATRN-119 absorption and drug exposure in blood.
+Under the current protocol, we anticipate ABOYA-119 Phase 1 readout to be available in the first half of 2025.

-We have several additional, wholly owned synthetic lethality programs.
-We are targeting WEE1, a kinase that is a key regulator of multiple phases of the cell cycle.
-Our lead WEE1 inhibitor product candidate is APR-1051.
-In March 2024, the FDA cleared our IND application for APR-1051.
-We anticipate enrollment of first patient into ACESOT-1051, our Phase 1 dose-escalation study, in the second quarter of 2024, and expect an update from the clinical study in the fourth quarter of 2024.
-We expect open-label safety/efficacy data in the second quarter of 2025 and recommended phase 2 dose in the second half of 2025.
-In addition, we also have an early preclinical research program, which is currently in the lead optimization stage, for an undisclosed DDR target.
+Our second clinical program is a WEE1 inhibitor, APR-1051.
+WEE1 is a protein kinase that inhibits premature cell cycle progression.
+Specifically, WEE1 prevents the premature entry of cells into both the DNA synthetic phase of the cell cycle and the phase in which cells divide after the DNA is duplicated.
+Through these roles, WEE1 prevents loss of genome stability, particularly in CCNE1-overexpressing cancer cells.
+In March 2024, the FDA cleared our IND application for APR-1051 and in the second quarter of 2024 we enrolled the first patient into ACESOT-1051, We anticipate the first update from this clinical study by year-end 2024.
+We also expect open-label safety/efficacy data in the first half of 2025.

+We also have an early preclinical research program, which is currently in the lead optimization stage, for an undisclosed DDR target.

-In addition to development of these drugs as single agents, we are also evaluating potential expansion opportunities for our product candidates through combination with other agents such as poly (ADP-ribose) polymerase inhibitors, or PARPi, where we believe a combination of therapeutic agents may enhance synthetic lethality.
-We are also evaluating combination opportunities within our pipeline, including research on the combination of ATRN-119 and APR-1051 that is supported by a Phase II SBIR grant from the National Cancer Institute.
+In addition to development of these drugs as single agents, we are also evaluating potential expansion opportunities for our product candidates through combination with other agents where we believe a combination of therapeutic agents may enhance efficacy.
+Importantly, we are also evaluating combination opportunities within our pipeline, including pre-clinical research on the combination of ATRN-119 and APR-1051 that is supported by a Phase II SBIR grant from the National Cancer Institute ("NCI").